cirosantilli/linux-cheat/ctags/README.md

 POSIX 7, with many GNU extensions.

 Reads source files and generates a list of objects that can be later searched.

 Objects are things like C symbols: variable names, function names, structure names, macros.

-Therefore the output os this program is useful if you want to find where something is defined in a large source code, such as the Linux kernel for example.
+Therefore the output of this program is useful if you want to find where something is defined in a large source code, such as the Linux kernel for example.

 The output is both human and computer readable, therefore to use it you can either:

 -   look at the file yourself and search.

     Useful when there are many possible definition places, and you might be able to guess the correct one by looking at the extra fields of the file.

-- use an editor such as VIM which has built-in functionalinties that allows you to move cursor on top of the symbol, click something (`<C-]>`), and magically jump to the definition
+-   use an editor such as VIM which has built-in functionalities that allows you to move cursor on top of the symbol, click something (`<C-]>`), and magically jump to the definition

-    There could however be many candidate objects with the same nameso you might have to loop a large list of tags.
+    There could however be many candidate objects with the same name so you might have to loop a large list of tags.

     If that is the case, it might be easier to read the `tags` file directly.

-#basic usage
+#Basic usage

 Put output on a file named `tags` on current dir: